XueHu1995/HoloLensAutomaticCalibration/README.md

 # HoloLensAutomaticCalibration
-Improve the virtual-to-real alignment of HoloLens by automating calibration and reducing the parallax with an eye tracker.\<br>
+Improve the virtual-to-real alignment of HoloLens by automating calibration and reducing the parallax with an eye tracker.
 Tested with Pupil Lab eye camera.
 + Real-time target (Aruco marker) tracking: by OpenCV library;
 + Coordinate transformation within HoloLens: with Webcam intrinsic and WebcamToWorld sourced from MediaCapture class